bit-player/deepdream-install-memo/readme.md

     brew install python pip

-Homebrew installs several dependencies ()pkg-config, readline, sqlite, gdbm, openssl), then Python 2.7.10_2 and the pip utility for managing more Python packages.
+Homebrew installs several dependencies (pkg-config, readline, sqlite, gdbm, openssl), then Python 2.7.10 and the pip utility for managing more Python packages.

 Note that OS X comes with a preinstalled Python.
 As a matter of fact, it has four of them, versions 2.3 through 2.7.
 And I ordinarily use a different Python distribution, from Anaconda.
 But I suspect most of the trouble I was having in earlier failed attempts could be traced back to stray linkages to packages from the wrong Python version.
 It seemed safest and simplest for this experiment to run the Homebrew install.

-### Preparing to install Caffe
+### Prepare to install Caffe

 Following the [installation instructions](http://caffe.berkeleyvision.org/install_osx.html) for Caffe, we start with some dependencies: